Laura Fuentes

 Notes

-• The thickness of the batter can vary depending on the gluten-free flour mix you use (I’ve included the two brands that I always use for this recipe with great success).
-This is one big reason why it’s important to wait 5 to 10 minutes before cooking the pancakes.
-If it’s too thick, test it or add 1 to 2 tablespoons of additional dairy-free milk to adjust the batter.
+• The thickness of the batter can vary depending on the gluten-free flour mix you use.
+If, after waiting, the batter is too thick, add 1 to 2 tablespoons of additional liquid.

 Equipment